 Father of Sokka and Katara, Hakoda is the chief of their village in the Southern Water Tribe.
 Shortly after his wife Kya was killed in a Fire Nation raid, Hakoda led the men of the tribes off to war.
 While he genuinely loved his children, he realized that this was for a greater good and left them behind.
 Later in the series, he was reunited with his children and led an coalition army of Water Tribe and Earth Kingdom forces into the Fire Nation capital on the Day of Black Sun.
 When the invasion plan failed, he led the other Gaang tagalongs onto a bus.
-Sokka rescued him from prison, allowing Hakoda to return in the finale to tell his children how proud he was of them.
+Later on, Sokka and Zuko work to rescue him from prison.

 - Action Dad: Just like his children, he doesn't just stand idly by as the Fire Nation is attacking.
 He even went to fight against them long before they did.

 - Badass Beard: He has a nice one for a Water Tribe chief leading his people against the Fire Nation.